 Looking at good pictures helped me be a better photographer at San Antonio College, where I worked at The Ranger for three years with some of the best instruction in the country.

 In January 2012, I arrived to much colder weather in North Texas, and Denton became my new home.
-My first semester at a university – and as photo-editor for a daily newspaper – appears in my memory as a rapidly-moving slideshow of images, processed and published and uploaded, my eyes running until 3 a.m. and the janitor lady walking in to clean the newsroom, as we talked about "familia."
+My first semester at a university – and as photo-editor for a daily newspaper – appears in my memory as a rapidly-moving slideshow of images, processed and published and uploaded, my eyes running until 3 a.m. and the janitor lady walking in to clean the newsroom, as we talked about familia.

-Before completing my Bachelor’s degree at UNT, I worked as photo-editor for the Hatch Visuals Agency, a student-run collective that serves clients and hosts professional workshops.
+Before completing my Bachelor’s at UNT, I worked as photo-editor for the Hatch Visuals Agency, a student-run collective that serves clients and hosts professional workshops.
 My final semester in 2015 will always be significant for the month-long project documenting beekeepers in the Yucatan, in the Heart of Mexico project.
 Both videos won national awards: an SPJ Mark of Excellence, also 9th and 13th in the Hearst Journalism Program for multimedia.

-A revival of of spiritual utterance and testimony in the virtual and public square has me asking, is media a religious exercise, and a backdoor to faith?
+My post-graduate research on Christianity’s mediatization propelled a short documentary about the subject, found here.
+A revival of of spiritual testimony in the virtual and public square has me asking: if media and the internet provides a backdoor to faith, how can stories transform, unify, or refine that faith?

 I consider my work in photojournalism as a calling.
 The stories we are telling, and the ones we are living, lay a foundation for the next generation to grow.
 In the midst of stereotypes and single-narratives, I want to show people the bigger picture: where is this all going?
 Stories of healing and hope in the midst of suffering - they can show us.

 One doesn't get into photography without confronting darkness, and light.
-One doesn't seek to report the truth without knowing there are lies, without finding ugliness, and especially without witnessing the beauty among it all.
+One doesn't seek to report the truth without knowing there are lies, or without finding ugliness, and especially without witnessing the beauty among it all.